Adityamirpagar/ubuntu_cpp/vector/vector_iterator/README.md

 ```cpp
 iter2 = num.end() - 1;
 ```
-- This is beacause the nature of the <>end<> function, it prints the theorotical value, that should not be accessed.
+- This is beacause the nature of the <code>end</code> function, it prints the theorotical value, that should not be accessed.
 To counter this we have to use <code> -1 </code>.

 - This tells the <code>end()</code> functio to stop <code> 1 </code> postion before the theorotical value.